PeterCamilleri/CX16/docs/negative.md

     (2)    A = B + (-C)

-So, for example subtracting three is the same as adding negative three.
+So, for example, subtracting three is the same as adding negative three.

 OK, so how do you compute the negative of a number?
 The obvious way would be to "flip" the sign bit, and while some very rare computers did it that way, it's